tsixom/M5StickC-Plus-2-Gemini-Assistant/README.md

 Features

-Hold down Button C to open Clock Mode.
+Hold down Button C to open Clock Mode(for stealth)

 In Clock Mode, hold Button B to manually change the time and date.